Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: Numerical Experiments

-For our experiments, we consider $\eta =0$ in \eqref{eq:reg_opt}.
-This is justified by the fact that some form of dissipativity may exist for specific problems such as the one considered here, although this has not been verified theoretical so far.
+Recall that it is assumed that $r \geq \frac{q}{2} \geq \frac{1}{2}$ to obtain the main results.
+However, for the experiments in this section, we consider $r=0$ in \eqref{eq:reg_opt}, which is equivalent to $\ell_2$-regularization.
+This is justified by the fact that some form of dissipativity may already exist for specific problems such as the one considered here, although this has not been verified theoretical so far.
+In Section~\ref{app:nonzero_eta}, we perform additional experiments with $r \geq \frac{1}{2}$, which show similar performance of TH$\varepsilon$O POULA as in Table~\ref{tab:cifar10} without any noticeable loss of accuracy.
+This demonstrates that there is no gap between theory and practice of our work.

-\paragraph{Image classification} We replicate the experiments of VGG11 (\cite{simon:14}), ResNet34 (\cite{he:16}) and DenseNet121 (\cite{huang:17}) on CIFAR-10 and CIFAR-100 in the official implementation of \cite{juntang:20}.
-They provide a reliable baseline of the experiments by comparing the performance of various stochastic optimizers with extensive hyperparameter search.
-We search the optimal hyperparameters for TH$\varepsilon$O POULA among $\lambda = \{1, 0.5, 0.1, 0.05, 0.01\}$ and $\varepsilon = \{1, 0.1, 0.01\}$. $\beta$ is set to $10^{12}$ across all the experiments.
+\paragraph{Image classification.} We replicate the experiments for image classification based on the official implementation of \cite{juntang:20} as it provides a reliable baseline of the experiments by comparing the performance of various optimization algorithms with extensive hyperparameter search.
+More specifically, all the models are trained for 500 epochs with batch size of $128$.
+We set $\eta=0.0005$ and $r=0$ in \eqref{eq:reg_opt}, which is $\ell_2$-regularization.
+We decay the initial learning rate by 10 after 150 epochs to all optimization algorithms.